< Back to all posts

 Up until the recent past, I’ve received the conversation around imagination with mixed feelings.
 I often hear imagination referenced in strategic design and innovation circles, and some of the studios I most respect explicitly center it in their work.
 Imagination certainly is in question in the decisions around technology and our resulting relationship with it.
 And, in this time of uncertainty and change we can all feel something new is emerging, but what is that something new?

-While I’ve been open to how Imagination can contribute to better outcomes, I have a confession to make that feels scandalous as a strategic designer: a part of me has felt it frivolous.
+While I’ve been open to how centering imagination as a driver for strategy and to better outcomes, I have a confession to make that feels scandalous as a strategic designer: a part of me has felt it frivolous.
 A bit disconnected, say, from the on the ground modernization in an organization like the VA where practical, pragmatic improvements mean life changing outcomes for the beneficiaries of VA services.

-Certainly, big blue sky thinking alone without being grounded in reality or at some point connected back to real outcomes is frivolous and disconnected.
+Certainly, big blue sky thinking alone without being grounded in real needs or at some point connected back to real outcomes can be frivolous and disconnected.
 But as I’ve personally looked deeper into it, prompted by a personal conversation that made me realize how important it is to manage our limiting assumptions for ourselves, the people we care about, and the world we’re building or contributing to, it’s evolved.
 As with anything, it’s not either or.
 Value comes in finding the mix or the substance in the contradiction.

 Most of us know or have heard about anchoring bias at some point or another, likely in an economic or negotiation context.
 For example, in salary or contract negotiations, studies show that the first number mentioned strongly influences the final outcome, even if it’s extreme or obviously biased.
 In another study, participants given a random but high anchor price in car negotiations paid much more than participants given a random low number, even when participants had been informed the number would be random.